NasaTigyr/dotfiles/readme_backup.md

 # dotfiles
-Repository to be able to set up a formated and reinstalled new linux systems. (bash script for automatic setting of the source files)
+Repository to be able to set up formated and reinstalled new linux systems. (bash script for automatic setting of the dependancies)

-# Git
 Set Git to be able to upload to github using the ssh-client(it's installed with the script).
 After installing git:
 use